stefanriedel/Lupstrument/README.md

 modifications include selecting the start and end of the loop within the recorded audio material, as well as playing the loop reversed and at altered speed.
-Key to the concept is a proper monitoring system that lets the performer pre-listen to loops and their live-modifications.
 The concept has been realised with the open-source hardware platform Bela [1], with software being developed in the computer music language Pure Data.